Mississippi St makes CWS again, beats Stanford 8-1

 Stanford’s Christian Robinson and Brandon Wulff collided while trying to make the catch in front of Mississippi State’s rowdy outfield crowd.
 The umpires reviewed the play to see if there was fan interference, but ruled that none had occurred.

-The game stayed fairly tight until the ninth, when Mississippi State’s Elijah MacNamee launched a three-run homer that left little doubt about the outcome.
+The game stayed fairly tight until the ninth, when MacNamee crushed the three-run homer that ended any realistic hope for Stanford.

-Stanford (45-14) had a great start to the game when leadoff batter Kyle Stowers hit a solo homer.
+Stanford (45-14) had a great start to the game when leadoff batter Kyle Stowers hit a solo homer for a 1-0 lead.
 But Plumlee (7-4) was brilliant from that point forward and the senior right-hander didn’t allow another hit until the seventh innings.
 He struck out six and walked one.

 The left-handed Miller (8-3) took the loss, giving up four earned runs over 2 2/3 innings.
 He gave up just two hits but walked four.